DFHack/dfhack/README.rst

 key and activate after selecting a siege engine in 'q' mode.

 The main mode displays the current target, selected ammo item type, linked stockpiles and the allowed operator skill range.
-The map tile color is changed to reflect if it can be hit by the selected engine.
+The map tile color is changed to signify if it can be hit by the selected engine: green for fully reachable, blue for out of range, red for blocked, yellow for partially blocked.

 Pressing 'r' changes into the target selection mode, which works by highlighting two points with Enter like all designations.
 When a target area is set, the engine projectiles are aimed at that area, or units within it, instead of the vanilla four directions.

+After setting the target in this way for one engine, you can 'paste' the same area into others just by pressing 'p' in the main page of this script.
+The area to paste is kept until you quit DF, or select another area manually.

-Pressing 't' switches to stockpile selection.
+Pressing 't' switches to a mode for selecting a stockpile to take ammo from.

 Exiting from the siege engine script via ESC reverts the view to the state prior to starting the script.
 Shift-ESC retains the current viewport, and also exits from the 'q' mode to main